 The maximum amount of real property tax that can be collected in each fiscal year is called the Constitutional tax limit.
 This is done by multiplying the taxable value of the real estate by the percentage outlined in the Constitution.
 The hardest part of the process is determining whether the tax levy required by a yearly budget stays within the limit.

-Property taxes in New York City can be painful, both to your bank account and to understand.
-Although taxes are certain, if we arm ourselves with knowledge we can make them a little less painful.
+Property taxes in New York City can be difficult, both to your bank account and to understand.
+Although taxes are certain, if we arm ourselves with knowledge, we can make them a little less painful.

 New York City Real Estate Taxes